What does the Physical Activity and Health Alliance do?

 The role of the Physical activity and Health Alliance and its aims

-The Physical activity and Health Alliance supports and the physical activity health improvement workforce in implementing the national physical activity strategy Let’s Make Scotland More Active (Scottish Executive, 2003).
+The Physical activity and Health Alliance supports the physical activity health improvement workforce in implementing the national physical activity strategy Let’s Make Scotland More Active (Scottish Executive, 2003).

 The workforce includes all those with a role to play in the promotion of physical activity within national and local government, NHS health boards, community health partnerships, community planning, voluntary and community organisations, research and academia, media, local enterprise companies and businesses.